 - Fill out the required website and mobile app list links for Amazon Associates (covers your publishing websites and all social media platforms you will use to promote) – instructions to set up the website and mobile app list.

 - Make sure you understand the FTC’s disclosure rules for both your site and on social media (links below); write them out for easy ‘copy + paste’ to avoid violations.

-- Use Amazon affiliate tracking IDs to help you with your strategy (additional reading on creating an Amazon affiliate strategy and using affiliate links on Pinterest) which detail how using IDs will help you target for more earnings.
+- Use Amazon affiliate tracking IDs to help you with your strategy (additional reading on creating an Amazon ads strategy and using affiliate links on Pinterest) .

 - UPDATE: OneLink has finally arrived!
 If you have an audience in the United States, United Kingdom, and Canada, you can combine your logins and use a single link to share.